Men's Tennis Office: 706-542-9348

 Manuel Diaz Email: Mannydiaz@sports.uga.edu

 In 2013, his 25th season at the helm, Diaz led UGA into the semifinals of the NCAA Tournament for the sixth time in eight years.
-He coached his 700th Georgia match on April 19 in the SEC Tournament in Oxford, Miss.
-Diaz's Bulldogs won both the SEC regular season and tournament titles in 2013, their 35th and 36th conference titles, sweeping both crowns for the seventh time in school history, and on March 10 Diaz moved past Kentucky legend Dennis Emery into second place on the all-time SEC wins list between only his mentor Dan Magill, where he remains after 2013-14.
+He coached his 700th Georgia match Diaz's Bulldogs swept both the SEC regular season and tournament crowns for the seventh time in school history.
+On March 10, 2013, Diaz moved into second place on the all-time SEC wins list behind only his mentor Dan Magill.

-Manuel Diaz led the Bulldogs to their second consecutive NCAA Championship in 2008.
-The sixth NCAA team championship title in school history, Diaz has accounted for four of them as the head coach (1999, 2001, 2007, 2008).
-He was also an assistant coach under Dan Magill on both of the other winning squads (1985, '87).
-Diaz is currently one of only two active head coaches to win multiple NCAA championships (USC's Peter Smith).
+Diaz led the Bulldogs to their second consecutive NCAA Championship in 2008.
+The sixth NCAA team championship title in school history, Diaz has accounted for four of them as the head coach (1999, 2001, 2007, 2008), and he was also an assistant coach under Magill on both of the other winning squads (1985, '87).

 Diaz's Bulldogs won the program's first-ever triple crown of tennis in 2001, as the team won its second national title in three years, while Matias Boeker won the NCAA singles crown and teamed with Travis Parrott for the doubles championship.
 It was only the third time since 1977 that such a feat had been accomplished.